bruin-data/bruin-vscode/README.md

 ## Release Notes

-### Latest Release: v0.11.1
+### Latest Release: v0.11.2
 **Fixed**
+- Fixed an issue where the rocket icon didn't display for `ingestr` asset YAML files due to the unsupported `.yaml` extension.

+### Previous Highlights

+### Version 0.11.1
 - Correct Default Environment Behavior: Users can now name their default environment as they wish, instead of "default".

-### Previous Highlights
-### Versin 0.11.0
+### Version 0.11.0
 - Introduced a dropdown for selecting environments within the extension.
 - Integrated a Bruin command to dynamically fetch the environment list from the CLI.
 - Ensured the default environment is pre-selected based on CLI-provided selected_environment.